CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Technical Specifications

 Schwinn is one of the most iconic bicycle brands in the US.
-I included High Timber because it’s a popular choice for many, especially on Amazon.
+I included High Timber because it’s a popular choice for many on Amazon.
+However, you can also see how it compares with other bikes.

 It features 21-speed GripShift shifters, which enable easy shifting with just a twist of your hand.
 But the truth is this shifting system is becoming obsolete.